PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

   A scheduler is specified by supplying the scheduler name as a value to `spec.schedulerName`.
 In this case, we supply the name of the default scheduler which is `default-scheduler`.

-  Save this file as `pod2.yaml` and submit it to the Kubernetes cluster.
+  Save this file as `pod2.yaml` and submit it to the PlaidCloud cluster.

   ```shell
   kubectl create -f pod2.yaml